grunzer/Devices-docs/surface/secure-surface-dock-ports-semm.md

 - **Dynamic USB-C Disablement.** Dynamic USB-C Disablement enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever an eligible Surface device is undocked or connected to an unauthorized dock.

 > [!TIP]
-> This feature is available on Surface Pro 10, Surface Laptop 6, and Surface Laptop Studio 2.
+> This feature is available on Surface Laptop 7th Edition, Intel processor, Surface Laptop 6; Surface Pro 11th Edition, Intel processor; Surface Pro 10, Surface Pro 10 with 5G; and Surface Laptop Studio 2.

 With Dynamic USB-C Disablement when users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
 However, when they go off-site, they can still connect to a dock to use accessories or a monitor but cannot use the USB ports to transfer data.